Chinese Democracy: Album title revealed and release of "Oh My God"

 In a November 1999 interview, Rose announced the title Chinese Democracy, saying: "There's a lot of Chinese democracy movements...
 It could also just be like an ironic statement.
 I don't know, I just like the sound of it."
+He would later state, "The use of the two words "Chinese" and "Democracy" was intentional...
+I do not purport to know what system of government is best for the people of China.
+I feel that the prejudice and closed-mindedness of at least many outspoken Guns N' Roses fans seems to warrant an awareness of the realities of a constantly evolving and ever-growing world where China continues to play an ever-increasing role."
 He described the album as a "melting pot" of varied sounds, including heavy and aggressive tracks.
-Later that month, he previewed songs for Rolling Stone, who likened the sound to "Physical Graffiti remixed by Beck and Trent Reznor".
+Later that month, he previewed songs for Rolling Stone, who likened the sound to "Physical Graffiti remixed by Beck and Trent Reznor."
 In 1997–98, sources described the album as electronic influenced.
 Chris Vrenna said that Rose aimed for a sound like U2 and Brian Eno's Original Soundtracks 1.
-Though often labeled industrial rock, Rose clarified in 2001: "It is not industrial ...
+Though often labeled industrial rock, Rose clarified: "It is not industrial ...
 There will be all kinds of styles, many influences as blues, mixed in the songs."

 That same month, Guns N' Roses released "Oh My God", their first new track in five years and first original in eight, featured in End of Days.
 The lineup included Rose, Tobias, Stinson, Reed, Pitman, Finck, and Freese, plus guest guitarists Dave Navarro (Jane's Addiction) and Gary Sunshine (Circus of Power).
-Navarro, briefly recruited in 1991 to replace Stradlin, recalled: "Axl called… I showed up with my gear … there were 10 people in the studio, and I was like, ‘Where's Axl?’
-And they were like, ‘He's coming.
-But let's get started anyway’...
-I recorded a couple of passes... and then I hear, ‘Yeah, that sounds really good.
-Why don't you keep that one?’
+Navarro, briefly recruited in 1991 to replace Stradlin, recalled: "Axl called...
+I showed up with my gear ... there were 10 people in the studio, and I was like, 'Where's Axl?'
+And they were like, 'He's coming.
+But let's get started anyway'...
+I recorded a couple of passes... and then I hear, 'Yeah, that sounds really good.
+Why don't you keep that one?'
 What it was was Axl on speakerphone from his home.
 Very strange – but I love that it was strange."

 "Oh My God" received mixed reviews; AllMusic called it "a less than satisfying comeback", while Rolling Stone saw it as a stopgap to appease fans and offset costs.
 Beavan said Jimmy Iovine chose the track for the film after hearing several demos.
 Rose, Iovine, and technicians stayed up all night finalizing the mix.
 Rose later called it an unfinished demo due to its rushed release.